K3NK3/ComfyUI-K3NKImageGrab/README.md

 Grab 4 frames with a stride of 5 frames between them: `num_images = 4, frame_stride = 5`.
 This will select the last frame, skip 5 frames backward, grab another, and repeat until 4 frames are collected.

-The latent output automatically matches the dimensions of your input images (divided by 8 for VAE compatibility), making it ready for direct use in diffusion workflows.

 ## Installation